 1. I Adjusted My Expectations

 To afford to stay at home, I had to undergo a serious change of paradigm, so I could be ready to make adjustments to my life.

 The truth is, going from two incomes to one requires sacrifice, there’s just no way around it.
 I had to change my expectations and be prepared to do things that took me out of my comfort zone.

-For example, I had to be prepared to work longer hours (cuz my son did NOT sleep through the night for FOREVER) and spend less money.
+- I had to be prepared to work longer hours (cuz my son did NOT sleep through the night for FOREVER) and spend less money.

 Even though those adjustments might sound difficult, they weren’t impossible.
-I DID find a way to adjust my expectations, accept those sacrifices, and enjoy my new life.
+I DID find a way to change my expectations, accept those sacrifices, and enjoy my new life.

 2. I Found Part Time Work From Home